 - This is also the maximum profit attainable

-So you may ask “At what point will I incur maximum losses”?.
-Well, maximum losses will happen when the stock is trading below $30 or above $50.
+So you may ask, “At what point will I incur maximum losses?”?.
+Maximum losses will happen when the stock trades below $30 or above $50.

-In both situations, the butterfly trader suffers maximum loss – $600, which is the initial debit taken to enter the trade.
+In both situations, the butterfly trader suffers a maximum loss – of $600, the initial debit taken to enter the trade.

-Note: Even though I used this strategy with reference to stock options, the butterfly spread is equally applicable using ETF options, index options as well as options on futures.
+Note: Even though I used this strategy concerning stock options, the butterfly spread is equally applicable using ETF options, index options, and tandem options.

 As always, commissions can significantly eat away at your profits.
-This is especially true for trading butterfly spreads as you’re entering multiple positions.
-Think 4 legs versus 2 in simpler vertical spread strategies.
+This is especially true for trading butterfly spreads as you enter multiple positions.
+Think of 4 legs versus 2 in simpler vertical spread strategies.

-To be honest, if you’re trading multi-legged options trade frequently, you should shop around.
+If you’re trading multi-legged options, trade frequently, you should shop around.
 Check out different brokerages and compare their fees.
-I’m pretty certain E*TRADE charges only $0.50 per contract (+$6.95 per trade) if you trade 30+ in a quarter.
+I’m pretty certain E*TRADE charges only $0.50 per contract (+$ 6.95 per trade) if you trade 30+ in a quarter.

-If you’re interested in learning more about E*TRADE, Chris wrote a fantastic, in-depth review.
+Chris wrote a fantastic, in-depth review if you want to learn more about E*TRADE.
 Click here if you want to read more.